 But I never give up that easily!

-After countless failures, I hopped on the computer and did a little research.
+After countless failures, I hopped on the computer and did a little research on why the batter was sticking.
 I came across a video saying to cut a potato in half and rub it on the griddle before pouring down the batter.
 So, I decided to give this potato method a try.
 The first few pancakes flipped successfully.
 But as I proceeded with the remaining batter, the pancakes began to stick to the grill again.

 The potato method didn’t work!
 It only left the house smelling of hash browns furthering my breakfast hunger.
 So I came to the conclusion that the pancake batter needed reviving.